Anna-Assistant/Anna/docs/HowItWorks.md

 ![alt-image](https://github.com/Anna-Assistant/Anna/blob/master/docs/social.png)
 ### Social
-Anna can also send email and post on twitter.
+Anna can also send emails and post on Twitter.
 * _Hey, mail life is awesome_ - Anna will create a draft email with the message
 * _Hey, post life is awesome_ - Anna will open up Twitter and post "life is awesome"